Jake Fraley Player Props: Reds vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is 23rd in MLB with a collective 8.2 strikeouts per nine innings.
+- The Braves pitching staff ranks 23rd in MLB with a collective 8.2 strikeouts per nine innings.

-- The Braves have the fifth-ranked team ERA among all MLB pitching staffs (3.15).
+- The Braves have a 3.73 team ERA that ranks seventh among all league pitching staffs.

-- The Braves surrender the third-fewest home runs in baseball (six total, 0.7 per game).
+- Braves pitchers combine to surrender nine home runs (0.8 per game), the eighth-fewest in the league.

+- Wright will make his first start of the season for the Braves.

 © 2023 Data Skrive.
 All rights reserved.